 Straight-legged Sitting Posture was created in the year 2000 as a foundation gong for taiji, qigong and the martial arts.

 Breathing Methods were taught in the two-year Teacher Training class.
-They included traditional methods that made up one section of a book on traditional qigong which had been put together by Teacher Pang for the class.
-Our translation is The methods are taken from the two-year class book and related lectures given by Teacher Pang to the class.
+They included traditional methods that made up one section of a book on traditional qigong which had been put together by teacher Pang for the class.
+Our translation of the methods is taken from the two-year class book and related lectures given by teacher Pang to the class.
 The book included many breathing methods from traditional qigong, martial arts and medicine.
-The book also included some methods created by Teacher Pang himself.
-Breathing practices were not a particular focus of the two-year class but Teacher Pang recommended that students practice certain of the methods by themselves.
+The book also included some methods created by teacher Pang himself.
+Breathing practices were not a particular focus of the two-year class but teacher Pang recommended that students practice certain of the methods by themselves.
 Those are the methods chosen for the Later Methods: Zhineng Qigong and Taiji book, which can be downloaded here on the website.

 Practice of breathing is an excellent way of calming the mind and activating internal energy.
 The methods here look very simple but they are high-level practice and each one is very effective.
 Choose one or two and practise daily.
 This will help you quickly experience a good qigong state.